MarcusHoltz/marcusholtz.github.io/_posts/2025-03-21-docker-macvlan-for-traefik-analytic-dashboards.md

-# Traefik, Docker-Compose, and the Host network
+## Traefik, Docker-Compose, and a MacVLAN network

 If you would like to follow along, this is a manual install of the MacVLAN docker network setup with Traefik.

+This is less test more production, anyway, there's a lot more steps.

 If you would like, there is an scripted version of this process available.
-Use the github to check it out.
+Use the [Github link](https://github.com/MarcusHoltz/Traefik-MacVLAN) to check the repo out.

 It will handle all the networking and ip configuration for you.

-I took the steps below and converted them - Now they're in [the script](#).
+I took the directions below, converted them - Now they're in the [traefik_macvlan_setup_script.sh](https://github.com/MarcusHoltz/Traefik-MacVLAN/blob/main/traefik_macvlan_setup_script.sh).

 If you are strong of heart and will of mind, you may proceed.

 * * *

-## A few network related changes
+### A few network related changes

 The IP Addresses are changing for this section of the tutorial.
 Please be aware of the differences so you can make the appropreate changes to your setup.